cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/document-fingerprinting.md

 ## Basic scenario for Document Fingerprinting

 Document Fingerprinting is a Data Loss Prevention (DLP) feature that converts a standard form into a sensitive information type, which you can use in the rules of your DLP policies.
 For example, you can create a document fingerprint based on a blank patent template and then create a DLP policy that detects and blocks all outgoing patent templates with sensitive content filled in.
-Optionally, you can set up [Policy Tips](policy-tips.md) to notify senders that they might be sending sensitive information, and the sender should verify that the recipients are qualified to receive the patents.
+Optionally, you can set up [policy tips](use-notifications-and-policy-tips.md) to notify senders that they might be sending sensitive information, and the sender should verify that the recipients are qualified to receive the patents.
 This process works with any text-based forms used in your organization.
 Additional examples of forms that you can upload include:

 - Government forms